Jens Stoltenberg: 2022

 On 14 January Stoltenberg condemned the 2022 Ukraine cyberattack.
 He stated that NATOs day experts in Brussels has exchanged information with Ukraine, and that experts from the alliance would be assisting Ukrainian authorities with the matter.
-He added: “In the coming days, NATO and Ukraine will sign an agreement on enhanced cooperation on data security, including Ukraine's access to NATO's malware sharing platform”.
+He added: "In the coming days, NATO and Ukraine will sign an agreement on enhanced cooperation on data security, including Ukraine's access to NATO's malware sharing platform".

-On 19 February at the Munich Security Conference Stoltenberg remarked that despite NATO's "strong diplomatic efforts to find a political solution [to the Ukrainian crisis]... we have seen no sign of withdrawal or de-escalation so far.
-On the contrary, Russia’s build-up continues."
+On 19 February at the Munich Security Conference Stoltenberg remarked that despite NATO's "strong diplomatic efforts to find a political solution [to the Russo-Ukrainian war]... we have seen no sign of withdrawal or de-escalation so far.
+On the contrary, Russia's build-up continues."
 He said "we have made written proposals to the Putin administration to reduce risks and increase transparency of military activities, address space and cyber threats, and engage on arms control, including on nuclear weapons and missiles...
 [Putin] is attempting to roll back history.
 And recreate [the] spheres of influence.
-[He] wants to limit NATO’s right to collective defence... and demands that we should remove all our forces and infrastructure from the countries that joined NATO after the fall of the Berlin Wall... wants to deny sovereign countries the right to choose their own path.
+[He] wants to limit NATO's right to collective defence... and demands that we should remove all our forces and infrastructure from the countries that joined NATO after the fall of the Berlin Wall... wants to deny sovereign countries the right to choose their own path.
 And their own security arrangements.
-For Ukraine - but also for other countries, such as Finland and Sweden.
+For Ukraine – but also for other countries, such as Finland and Sweden.
 And for the first time, we now see Beijing joining Moscow in calling on NATO to stop admitting new members.
 It is an attempt to control the fate of free nations.
 To rewrite the international rulebook.
 And impose their own authoritarian models of governance."
 On the dais with him was Ursula von der Leyen.
-Together they proceeded to give an interview to the witness audience.

-On 21 February 2022, Stoltenberg condemned Russia's diplomatic recognition of two self-proclaimed separatist republics in Donbas.
+Together they proceeded to give an interview to the witness audience.On 21 February 2022, Stoltenberg condemned Russia's diplomatic recognition of two self-proclaimed separatist republics in Donbas.

 On 4 March 2022, Stoltenberg said NATO would not establish a no-fly zone over Ukraine.
 He said, "we are not part of this conflict, and we have a responsibility to ensure that it does not escalate and spread beyond Ukraine, because that would be even more devastating and more dangerous."

 On 8 March 2022, Stoltenberg warned that if there is any Russia's attack "against any NATO country, NATO territory, that will trigger Article 5" of the North Atlantic Treaty.